Ariel (TV series): Release

 The first trailer for Ariel was released on International Mermaid Day, confirming that Ursula is portrayed as Ariel's aunt and former instructor at a magic camp.
 The series premiered on Disney Jr. and later aired on Disney Channel on June 27, 2024.
 The series was subsequently made available for streaming on Disney+.
 Furthermore, both Ariel and Ariel: Mermaid Tales were released on Disney Now.

 In October 2024, Ariel was included in the Disney Junior Cinema Club, a UK-based interactive cinema experience aimed at pre-school audiences.
 The event featured screenings at select cinemas, including Cineworld, Vue, Odeon, Everyman, and Picturehouse locations.
 Designed to introduce young children to the big screen, the program combined episodes from Disney Junior series with interactive segments such as songs, games, and dancing.
 As part of the line-up, Ariel was showcased alongside other titles like Spidey and His Amazing Friends, Bluey, and Winnie the Pooh shorts.

 A short series Ariel – The Little Mermaid: Songs from the Crystal Cavern premiered on August 17, 2025 on Disney+.

+The second season premiered on November 10, 2025.
+The season became available to stream on Disney+ on January 28, 2026.